Two-sided homological properties of special and one-relator monoids: Proving that for some finite set .

-\begin{Claim} Let $\pi=(\pi_\ell,\pi_r)\in N$ with $\pi_{\ell},\pi_r$ reduced, $(\mu,\gamma\tau\inv)\in X$ with $\tau\equiv \mu\gamma$ and $\delta\in \Delta^*$ reduced.
+\begin{Claim} Let $\pi=(\pi_\ell,\pi_r)\in N$ with $\pi_{\ell},\pi_r$ reduced, $(\mu,\gamma\tau\inv)\in X$ with $\mu\gamma\equiv \tau\in \Delta$ and $\delta\in \Delta^*$ reduced.
 Then and $\pi_{\ell}\mu\delta$ and $\gamma\ov{\tau\inv \pi_r}$ are both reduced. \end{Claim} \begin{proof}[Proof of Claim~\ref{claim:1}] By assumption $\pi_{\ell}$, $\pi_r$ and $\delta$ are reduced.
 The words $\mu,\gamma$ are reduced by the definition of $X$ in Lemma~\ref{lem_NGenAdvanced_newExtra}.
 First we observe that $\pi_{\ell}\mu$ is reduced.
 This follows since $\pi_{\ell}$ and $\mu$ are reduced, and no rewrite rule can be applied with the left-hand side of the rewrite rule including both letters in $\pi_{\ell}$ and in $\mu$ since the left-hand side of every rewrite rule belongs to $\Delta^+$, and hence is invertible, and that would then give a nonempty left invertible prefix of $\mu$, something we already observed in Lemma~\ref{lem:ht.zero} it does not have.
 Dually, $\gamma\ov{\tau\inv\pi_r}$ is reduced because no rewrite rule can be applied to $\gamma$ or $\overline{\tau^{-1}\pi_r}$ since they are reduced, and furthermore, any rewrite rule applied across both of these words (i.e., involving letters from both of them) would contradict the fact (proved in Lemma~\ref{lem:ht.zero}) that $\gamma$ has no nonempty right invertible suffix, as the left-hand side of any rewrite rule is nonempty and invertible.

-Finally we show that $\pi_{\ell}\mu\delta$ is reduced.
-Since the left hand side of any rewrite rule is nonempty and invertible, and as $\pi_{\ell}\mu$ and $\delta$ are reduced, it is enough to show that $\delta$ is a maximal invertible subword of $\pi_{\ell}\mu\delta$ by Lemma~\ref{lemma:OZ}.
-By definition of the generating set $X$ the word $\mu$ does not have an invertible suffix.
+Next we prove that $\delta$ is a maximal invertible subword of $\pi_{\ell}\mu\delta$.
+Indeed, by definition of the generating set $X$ the word $\mu$ does not have an invertible suffix.
 It follows that there is no suffix $\mu''$ of $\mu$ such that $\mu''\delta$ is invertible.
-A word of the form $\sigma \mu\delta$ cannot be invertible since if it were, then $\sigma \mu$ would be invertible, implying $\mu$ is left invertible which is a contradiction, since it is right invertible but not invertible.
-This completes the proof of the claim. \end{proof}
+Also, a suffix of $\pi_{\ell}\mu\delta$ of the form $\sigma \mu\delta$ cannot be invertible since if it were, then $\sigma \mu$ would be invertible, implying $\mu$ is left invertible.
+But since by definition $\mu$ is right invertible this would imply $\mu$ is invertible, and this would contradict the fact that $\mu$ has no invertible suffix.
+Hence $\delta$ is a maximal invertible subword of $\pi_{\ell}\mu\delta$.